mmeendez8/mmeendez8.github.io/_posts/2022-02-24-torchserve-grpc.md

 ## Some thoughts on gRPC

-When you start reading about gRPC, you soon realize that it involves two main things that can really help you to speed up your system communications.
+When you start reading about gRPC, you soon realize that it involves two main features that can really help you to speed up your system communications.

 ### HTTP2

 gRPC is built on the HTTP/2 protocol, which was specifically designed to address the latency issues of its predecessor, HTTP/1.1.
 There are two key features of HTTP/2 that are particularly relevant to our benchmarking efforts:

 - **Multiplexed streams**: With HTTP/2, multiple requests and responses can be transmitted over a single connection.
-While HTTP/1.1 can also reuse connections through pooling, the ability to multiplex streams becomes more important in scenarios with a large number of servers, where HTTP/1.1 may need to open and maintain a large number of connections.
+While HTTP/1.1 can also reuse connections through pooling, the ability to multiplex streams becomes more important as the number of servers increases.
+When multiple HTTP requests are performed in a very short span of time, HTTP/1.1 has no way to share those connections.
+Therefore, it will create new connections to the content server for each HTTP request (see [here](https://blog.codavel.com/http2-multiplexing){:target="_blank"}{:rel="noopener noreferrer"} for a extended explanation)

-- **Binary protocol**: Unlike HTTP/1.1, which is text-based, HTTP/2 uses a binary protocol that reduces message size and facilitates more efficient parsing.
+- **Binary protocol**: Unlike HTTP/1.1, which is text-based, HTTP/2 uses a binary protocol which facilitates more efficient parsing.
 This can have a significant impact on performance, particularly when dealing with large datasets such as images.

 ### Protobuf

 Protocol Buffers, also known as Protobuf, is a language-agnostic binary serialization format developed by Google.
 It is used for efficient data **serialization of structured data** and communication between applications.
-It is faster than JSON for two reasons: messages are shorter and serialization (convert messages to and from bytes) is faster.
+It is faster than JSON for two reasons:

+- **Messages are shorter**.
+In Protobuf messages do not contain any metadata or extra information such as field names and data types.
+This is not needed since the data schema has been strictly predefined in the `.proto` file.
+It also uses a compact binary representation, variable-length encoding, which means that the number of bytes required to represent a value depends on its size.
+- **Serialization is faster**.
+Converting messages to and from bytes is faster than in JSON because of its binary format and predefined schema.
+Decoding can be optimized and parallelized.

 In [this post](https://nilsmagnus.github.io/post/proto-json-sizes/){:target="_blank"}{:rel="noopener noreferrer"} you can see a good comparison of Protobuf vs JSON sizes for structured data.
 TLDR: Protobuf is always smaller than gzipped json but seems to lose its clear advantage when mesage sizes are large.

 ### How does this apply to images?

 Structured data is text that has been predefined and formatted to a set structure.
 Protobuf can take advantage of the schema definitions of the data to speed up serialization and compression size.
-Things are different with images.
+However, images do not fall under the category of structured text.
 Basically if you want to convert an image to bytes in an efficient manner and without losing information you have to use specific handcrafted methods that have been carefully designed for this, such as JPEG, PNG...
 In other words, Protobuf is not going to help you here since compression and serialization will depend on your image library.
 See this example:

 ```python
 # create random 100x100 rgb image